jordanrhall/educational-fun/markdown-practice/displaying-math.md

 I see this all over GitHub!
 I was confounding the use of tick marks with math mode in earlier versions of this demo, and I am happy to clear up this confusion for myself and hopefully others.
-I also errantly used dollar signs to attempt to produce math equations, which is standard in TeX and even many other instances of markdown in action, like Jupyter Notebooks.
+I also errantly used dollar signs to attempt to produce math equations, which is standard TeX syntax used in many other popular instances of markdown in action, like Jupyter Notebooks.

 I wasn't surprised when I found many others have had the same issue producing proper equations in Markdown files, for example [here](https://stackoverflow.com/questions/11256433/how-to-show-math-equations-in-general-githubs-markdownnot-githubs-blog) and [also here](https://stackoverflow.com/questions/35498525/latex-rendering-in-readme-md-on-github).